MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

     - **Resource group**: Select a resource group in which to deploy the web app.
 You can use the same resource group as the hub.
     - **Location**: Select a location in which to deploy the web app.
 You can use the same location as the hub.
     - **Pricing plan**: Choose a pricing plan for the web app.
     - **Enable chat history in the web app**: For the tutorial, the chat history box isn't selected.
-If you enable the feature, your users will have access to their individual previous queries and responses.
+If you enable the feature, your users have access to their individual previous queries and responses.
 For more information, see [chat history remarks](#understand-chat-history).

 1. Select **Deploy**.